deep-entertainment/safehouse/design/gdd.md

 #### Night

 [marjorie](characters/marjorie.md) wakes up from a sound, sits up in her bed and sees [igino](characters/igino.md) in the doorway, aiming a gun at her.
 He shoots and she wakes up and quickly sits up, gasping.
-It's early morning in day 3.
+It's early morning on day 3.

 ### Day 3

 #### Early morning

 [marjorie](characters/marjorie.md) sits in her bed.
-Her room is dark, only the dim light of the windows sheds some light into their side of the room.
+Her room is dark, and only the dim light from the windows shed some light into the room.

 [marjorie](characters/marjorie.md) gets up to find the light switch, but the lamp can't be turned on since the bulb has blown.